idatta21/Project1/README.md

      This document is a vignette to show how to retrieve data from Covid19API.To demonstrate, I'll be interacting with the Covid19 API.
 I am going to build a few functions to interact with some of the endpoints and explore some of the data I can retrieve.

-– The most difficult part of the logic and programming for me is to make a requirement or what I should analysis and how I am going to implement that.

-– In,future, First I will sketch a project outline like what are the things is going to discuss or what are the data I should fetch from API.

 # Requirements

 To use the functions for interacting with the API, I used the following